 This was one of our first downfalls and it happened because we, A) didn’t understand the importance of RV and tow vehicle gross vehicle weight ratings, and, B) we felt like we needed to bring as much stuff as possible since the RV was going to be our full-time home.

-Downsizing is a hard and critical part to going full-time RV.
+Downsizing is a hard and critical part of going full-time RV.
 It’s an emotionally and mentally draining process where you have to decide whether every little thing you own in your sticks-and-bricks home comes or goes.
+Most things must go.

 #2.
 Not Making A Realistic Full-Time RV Budget